LiJiahao-Alex/www24-rebuttal/reviewer3.md

 - $\forall{(X,\widetilde{X})}\in{RvO(\mathcal{X})}$ The training set $X$ is all known semantics, and the test set $\widetilde{X}$ contains both known semantics and unknown semantics (anomalies).
 - For example, the training set is images of handwritten digits with nine semantics from 0 to 8, and the test set is images of handwritten digits with ten semantics from 0 to 9.
 At this point, the training set does not contain the unknown semantics 9 (anomalies).
 - The training set only has data without labels.
-In the test set, 0-8 are all labeled as known(anomalies), and 9 is labeled as unknown(anomalies), for a total of two labels.
+In the test set, 0-8 are all labeled as known(normal), and 9 is labeled as unknown(anomalies).
 - In the training phase, the training set is available and the test set is not.
 - In the testing phase, the training set is not available and the testing set is available.
 - The three evaluation methods of AUROC, AUPRC and F1 score only can be performed on the test set because the test set has known(0-8) and unknown(9) labels.